Courage-1984/Dataset-Forge/docs/features.md

 - **Scale Relationship Detection**: Automatic HQ/LQ scale factor detection
 - **Outlier Detection**: Statistical analysis for anomalous images
 - **Corruption Detection**: Comprehensive image integrity checking

+## System Monitoring, Analytics & Error Tracking

+- **Live Resource Monitoring**: Real-time CPU, GPU (NVIDIA), RAM, and disk usage for all processes/threads
+- **Performance Analytics**: Decorator-based analytics for all major operations, with live and persistent session summaries
+- **Error Tracking**: Logs errors to file and CLI, with summary granularity and critical error notifications (sound/visual)
+- **Audio error feedback**: All user-facing errors trigger an error sound (error.mp3) for immediate notification.
+- **Health Checks**: Automated checks for RAM, disk, CUDA, Python version, and permissions, with CLI output and recommendations
+- **Background Task Management**: Registry of all subprocesses/threads, with CLI controls for pause/resume/kill and session-only persistence
+- **Persistent Logging**: All analytics and errors are logged to ./logs/ for later review
+- **Memory & CUDA Cleanup**: Automatic cleanup on exit/errors for all tracked processes/threads
+- **Dedicated CLI Menu**: Access all monitoring, analytics, and management features from the System Monitoring menu